Grilling season is here, and this Smoked Salmon Cucumber Appetizer with Cream Cheese is easy to make, easy to handle and so delicious to eat.

 Is the weather finally getting warm where you are?
 Perhaps you are one of the lucky people that has it year round.
 I sure wish that was the case here, but unfortunately it is not.

 Now that summer is peaking around the corner, it’s time to think backyard barbecues and summer entertaining.
 Lots of easy salads and appetizers will be my main focus for the next few months.
+I know hubby will want me to make more pickled eggs too.

 Summer Cooking and Entertaining